-Participants of the signing ceremony for the ITER Vacuum Vessel and ports in Korea on 15 January: Representatives from Korea seen on the left, and from NFRI and ITER Korea on the right.
+Participants of the signing ceremony for the ITER vacuum vessel and ports in Korea on 15 January: representatives from Korea are seen on the left, and from NFRI and ITER Korea on the right.

-Today, 15 January 2010, a contract has been signed between Gyung-Su Lee, President of the National Fusion Research Institute and Hyundai Heavy Industries (HHI) for the Korean section of the ITER Vacuum Vessel and Ports.
-Both are critical components of the ITER Tokamak which are being jointly built by the European Union and six other countries including the Republic of Korea.
+Today, 15 January 2010, a contract has been signed between Gyung-Su Lee, President of Korea's National Fusion Research Institute (NFRI) and Hyundai Heavy Industries (HHI) for the Korean sections of the ITER vacuum vessel and ports.
+Both are critical components of the ITER Tokamak.

-HHI will participate in the construction of the Vacuum Vessel for ITER in recognition of its technological capabilities as demonstrated by its experience with KSTAR.
-HHI will construct and deliver two of the nine Vacuum Vessel sectors, the seventeen equatorial ports and the nine lower ports of the ITER Tokamak by early 2017.
+Hyundai Heavy Industries will participate in the construction of the vacuum vessel for ITER in recognition of its technological capabilities as demonstrated by its experience with KSTAR.
+The company will construct and deliver two of the nine vacuum vessel sectors, the seventeen equatorial ports, and the nine lower ports of the ITER Tokamak by early 2017.

 The vacuum vessel encloses the space where high temperature plasma will be created and maintained to produce fusion reactions.
 As such, it is designed to withstand both extremely high and cryogenically-low temperatures while maintaining a high vacuum seal.